-Stock Option Expense - In December 2004, SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123(R)") was issued.
+Stock Option Expense - In December 2004, SFAS No. 123 (revised 2004), "Share-Based Payment"("SFAS 123(R)") was issued.
 SFAS 123(R) revises SFAS 123 and supersedes APB No. 25, "Accounting for Stock Issued to Employees" ("APB 25").
 SFAS 123, as originally issued in 1995, established as preferable a fair value-based method of accounting for share-based payment transactions with employees.
 However, SFAS 123 as amended permitted entities the option of continuing to apply the intrinsic value method under APB 25 that the Company had been using, as long as the footnotes to the financial statements disclosed what net income would have been had the preferable fair value-based method been used.
 SFAS 123(R) requires that the compensation cost relating to all share-based payment transactions, including employee stock options, be recognized in the historical financial statements.
 That cost is measured based on the fair value of the equity or liability instrument issued and amortized over the related service period.
 The Company adopted the guidance in SFAS 123(R) effective May 1, 2006.
-As such, the accompanying consolidated statement of operations for the fiscal 2008 and fiscal 2007 first quarter ending July 31 includes, approximately \$93,000 and \$134,000 of compensation expense, respectively, in the selling, general and administrative expense line item related to the fair value of options granted to employees and directors under the Company's stock-based employee compensation plans which is being amortized over the service period in the financial statements, as required by SFAS 123(R).
-These awards have been classified as equity instruments, and as such, a corresponding increase of approximately, \$93,000 has been reflected in additional paid-in capital in the accompanying consolidated balance sheet as of July 31, 2007.
+As such, the accompanying consolidated statement of operations for the fiscal 2008's second quarter and six months ended October 31, 2007 includes, approximately \$73,000 and \$166,000, of compensation expense, respectively, in the selling, general and administrative expense line item related to the fair value of options granted to employees and directors under the Company's stock-based employee compensation plans which is being amortized over the service period in the financial statements, as required by SFAS 123(R).
+These awards have been classified as equity instruments, and as such, a corresponding increase of approximately, \$166,000 has been reflected in additional paid-in capital in the accompanying consolidated balance sheet as of October 31, 2007.
+Fiscal 2007's second guarter and six months ended October 31, 2006 includes, approximately \$117,000 and \$251,000, of compensation expense, respectively in the selling, general and administrative expense line and as such, a corresponding increase of approximately, \$251,000 has been reflected in additional paid-in capital in the accompanying consolidated balance sheet as of October 31, 2006.
 The fair value of each stock option granted is estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions: Expected life is based on the Company's historical experience of option exercises relative to option contractual lives; Expected volatility is based on the historical volatility of the Company's share price; Expected dividend yield assumes the current dividend rate remains unchanged; Risk free interest rate approximates United States government debt rates at the time of option grants.